-The Irish Cancer Society Translational Research Summer Studentship 2020 programme offers undergraduate students the opportunity to undertake a translational cancer research project and to work with researchers in high-quality research environments.
-This programme is open to students undertaking a biomedical and life science degree.
+The Irish Cancer Society Translational Research Summer Studentship 2021 programme offers undergraduate students (who are not in their first or final year) the opportunity to undertake a translational biomedical-based cancer research project and to work with researchers in high-quality research environments.
+Given the ongoing Covid-19 pandemic, 'virtual', non lab-based projects will also be considered for this award, once they fulfil all eligibility criteria.
+This programme is open to students undertaking a biomedical or life science degree.
 This programme will give students the opportunity to gain research experience at an early stage in their career path.